syncfusion-content/js-api-docs/api/js/ejDateTimePicker.md

 <input type="text" id="datetimepicker" />
 <script>
-//To set blackoutDates API during initialization
+//To set blackoutDates API during initialization.
         $("#datetimepicker").ejDateTimePicker({blackoutDates: [new Date(2016, 4, 10), new Date(2016, 4, 15), new Date(2016, 4, 20), new Date(2016, 4, 22), new Date(2016, 5, 12), new Date(2016, 5, 24)] });
 </script>